 - A brand sets us apart from the competition

 - A strong brand adds value

 Grading is the process of sorting individual units of a product into well-defined classes or grades of quality.
 The goods are graded or sorted out into different lots by the specified standards.
-The established standard lay down the grades of the product.
+The established standard lays down the grades of the product.
 In the case of manufactured goods, goods can be of uniform quality.
-But an agricultural product like fruits and vegetables, etc, vary in quality therefore classes or grades of quality are set and different units of the product are stored into the established standard grades thus, grading involves the division of products into classes made up of units possessing similar characteristics of size and quality and standardization refers to the process of setting up basic measures or standards to which the product must conform and taking steps to ensure that the good produced adhere to these standards.
+But agricultural products like fruits and vegetables, etc, vary in quality, therefore, classes or grades of quality are set and different units of the product are stored into the established standard grades thus, grading involves the division of products into classes made up of units possessing similar characteristics of size and quality and standardization refers to the process of setting up basic measures or standards to which the product must conform and taking steps to ensure that the good produced adhere to these standards.

 PERMISSION & LICENSES

-As sanitiser fall within the definition of “Drugs” under the Drugs and Cosmetic Act, 1940 the license to sell, manufacture, distribute the same had to be obtained from the licensing authority as prescribed by the Government under the Drugs and cosmetic rules 1945 (hereinafter referred to as 1945 rules).
+As sanitizer falls within the definition of “Drugs” under the Drugs and Cosmetic Act, 1940 the license to sell, manufacture, distribute the same had to be obtained from the licensing authority as prescribed by the Government under the Drugs and cosmetic rules 1945 (hereinafter referred to as 1945 rules).

 The application for the sale/stock/exhibit or offer for sale has to be made in the prescribed relevant form as provided under the 1945 rules.
 The license has to submit the required details has to follow the conditions attached with the license.
 The application for manufacturing has to be submitted under the prescribed form under the 1945 rules along with the required documentation including but not limited to the plan of premises.

 As stated above the license would further have to abide by the conditions attached to the license.
 For those entrepreneurs, who are not have manufactured the drug for sale.
 In this regard, they would have to provide a consent letter from the premises where such manufacturing is being carried out.